 With stunning panoramic views of Vermont from the vantage point atop a 600-foot hole where legendary granite is pulled from the earth and crystal blue waters shine from the bottom, the tour allows visitors a behind-the-scenes look at a unique industry.

-"It's something you're not going to see every day," says Kevin O'Hara, Tourism Development and Guest Service Manager.
+"It's something you're not going to see every day," says Jeff Gauthier, Tourism Development and Guest Service Manager.
 "Plus you'll find out the geological history of how granite forms and how the granite industry has evolved."
 He says the most impressive thing about seeing the quarry is the scale.
 "Compared to other tours, everything we do at Rock of Ages is really impressive in size."

 According to measurements made by researchers from MIT, the granite in the area measures four miles long, about two miles wide, and ten miles thick.